Yogendraofficial7/VirtualBoxes/Ubuntu_20.04/README.md

 virtual box version: 6.1.22
 ```

-- clone the repo code into D:\PACKER\UBUNTU-PACKER folder
+- Clone the repo code into D:\PACKER\UBUNTU-PACKER folder

 ```
 goto this folder and open gitbash from here